 There are more than 20 beach resorts in Fregene, so many that it is difficult to know them all and choose the best one.
 I can recommend a few:

 - Point Break | for the lovers of all water sports

 - Sogno Del Mare | best seafood lunch.
 Other than the catch of the day, a vegetarian and gluten-free menu is available

 - Oasi, because it features two swimming pools for adults and kids

-- Kiosko beach, a large open beach in the northern part of Fregene with a comfortable bar that also makes excellent fish dishes.
+- Kiosko beach, a large open beach in the northern part of Fregene with a comfortable bar that also makes excellent fried fish at a fair price

 Before becoming one of the protagonists of the Roman summer, Fregene was a small village where fishermen and their families lived in stilts by the beach.

 The ancient “Villaggio Dei Pescatori” is located at the northernmost point of Fregene Beach.
-The stilts have changes into gracious, low, and tiny, whitewashed houses right next to the beach.
+The stilts have changed into gracious, low, and tiny, whitewashed houses right next to the beach.